UWCCDL/QEEG/README.md

 7. `min_samples_for_inclusion` This is the minimum number of good samples (epochs with defined window size) that must be used in the estimate of a given channel’s spectral power to be included in the subsequent calculation of the whole-head IAF, and the spectral power and coherence for an electrode region.

+8. `return_object` This is a Boolean argument defaulted to FALSE.
+If TRUE, the function will return a list of objects [spectra, coherence, summary, excluded] that are automatically outputted into .txt files.
+Used for concatenating multiple subjects’ data in the `analyze.folder` function.

 The script will automatically run all the analysis (see below) and call the ancillary functions defined in the script.